 Much later I found the male element of the collage, times two.
 My mouse somehow moved on its own to save it, even as I stared at it and thought, There’s no way I’ll ever find any use for this image, because I like collaging monogamous situations.
 One man, one woman, just the way I like my real life.

-The day came I started cleaning out my Mac and tossing away some images as I paired up elements to collage later; background with foregrounds came together beautifully, surprisingly most of the time because the way I accumulated images was random, and I often didn’t remember or know I had already found the rest of an image.
+The day came I started trashing some images as I paired up elements to collage later; background with foregrounds came together beautifully; a surprising thing, as the way I accumulate collaging material is random, and I often dodn’t remember I have images that go perfectly together.

 I came upon those two little guys and the woman, and like sentient shoelaces that tie themselves, they wrapped around each other in my mind, and I tossed them into a folder I called “Heart-shaped”, since the woman’s torso is shaped like a heart by her arm and leg, and the two guys are shaped like a heart as well, though inverted.
 I forgot all about it as I moved on to work on different images that showed what I really like.

 But eventually I found it again, and used the background for another image… I kept staring at those guys, and they finally stared back.
-Finally, the collage started collaging me.
+Finally, the collage started changing something inside of me.

 Does that ever happen to you?
-You write something and you have no idea where it’s coming from, because you would never ever want it to happen.
-It’s the stuff of bad dreams, the sort of lunch they serve in Purgatory Cafeteria, the Early Bird Special in Limbo, but you write it because it’s writing itself through you.
+You write something and you have no idea where it’s coming from because you would never ever want it to happen.
+It’s the stuff of bad dreams, but you write it because it’s writing itself through you.
 This collage was like that, so there I was, lassoing, selecting, cutting, dragging, cloning, shadowing, until it was done, and as I worked, the collage worked on me too; I don’t like it, but it likes me, and I like the story it tells.

 And all that had nothing to do with Bones… except in a different TV dimension, Brennan keeps her two little men in the same dollhouse, and Mark can hold his breath down there for six minutes, instead of three.
 Maybe twelve minutes.